SecondRecipe

 5. I love mangoes because they are naturally sweet.
 This makes them refreshing when you need energy.

+Natural sweetness implies you use it to your advantage and add less sweetener.
 I try to use natural sugar for sweets as commercial is not good.
 Hence, jaggery is always at hand.
 This jaggery based version helps you increase iron content too.
 Festivals are always a chance to have sweets.
-Now Diwali is here and so is the chance to satisfy your sweet cravings.

 1.Blend mango pulp along with jaggery and little milk.